The Beginner’s Guide to Social Media Marketing for Small Businesses

 Content That Actually Works

 Stop posting generic stock photos with inspirational quotes.
 Your followers can spot that laziness a mile off.
 The content that performs best for small businesses is authentic, useful, and human.
+It also needs a thread running through it, which is why it pays to craft a social media strategy that actually works rather than posting on a whim.
 Here are the four content types that consistently deliver results.

 Behind the Scenes